s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ### private constructor

-If you create a class and have a private constructor, we cant create a object of this class in another class.
+If you create a class and have a private constructor, we cant create an object of this class in another class.

 ### Default access modifier

-The deffault access modifier is also known as the package-private, which means all the members are availabe inside the package but not accassible by other package outside the package.
+The default access modifier is also known as the package-private, which means all the members are availabe inside the package but not accassible by other package outside the package.

-## 2- Non-access Modifiyers
+## 2- Non-access Modifiers

 1. ```static``` – static keyword is mainly used for memory management.